LHC bans Punjab police from 'harassing' PTI chief - Pakistan - ExBulletin

 A two-member IHC Divisional Bench, consisting of IHC Chief Justice Aamer Farooq and Justice Miangul Hassan Aurangzeb, agreed to the PTI Presidents’ request for an extension of bail and a exempt from appearing in court today.

-During the hearing, the justice made it clear that Imran’s bail in all cases would be canceled if he failed to appear in court on May 3.
+During the hearing, CJ Farooq made it clear that Imran’s bail in any case would be canceled if he did not appear in court on May 3.

 PTI Barrister Faisal Chaudhry, the Additional Attorney General and the General Counsel appeared in court today.

 At the start of the hearing, Imran’s lawyer informed the court that his client had appeared at the LHC today.
-He cannot appear in court for security reasons, Chauhdry said.
+He cannot appear in court for security reasons, Chaudhry said.

 IHC CJ Farooq asked if the eight cases in court were filed against Imran.
 Do the cases contain provisions relating to terrorism?
 He asked.